© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Clintsfield Colliery is a scheduled monument protected by Historic England under reference 1018920.
 View the official record →

-Clintsfield Colliery is a coal mining site located in Lancashire, dating from the Industrial Revolution period.
+Clintsfield Colliery is a coal mining site located in Lancashire, England, designated as a scheduled ancient monument.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018920.

 Clintsfield Colliery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018920.